Goyapa/react-meteor/README.md

 Now you can open the mongo shell in a new Terminal, running following command:

 If Error!
     $ cd /data/db
     $ rm mongodb.lock
     than once more
     $ mongod --bind_ip=$IP --nojournal

-$ mongo
 To stop the MongoDB instance press Control + C in the Terminal where mongod is running.
 Now have a look at the currently used database:

     $ mongo
     mongo> db
     test

-cd ~
-wget -O cf.tgz 'https://cli.run.pivotal.io/stable?release=linux64-binary&source=github'
-tar xvzf cf.tgz
+$ cd ~wget -O cf.tgz 'https://cli.run.pivotal.io/stable?release=linux64-binary&source=github'tar xvzf cf.tgz

 Happy coding!
 The Cloud9 IDE team